 In addition, Matomo respects your browser’s ‘Do Not Track’ option on this website, which you can activate in your browser to prevent the analysis of your website visit.
 If desired, the usage of cookies can also be prohibited entirely or on a case-by-case basis in the browser settings.

 The version of the Webalizer web statistics program we use does not collect its own data.
 Rather, it analyses data from the log files on the web server.
 The last three digits of IP addresses are truncated before they are used for the analysis of usage behaviour, making it impossible for your identity to be determined and preserving your anonymity as a user.
 The anonymised data records are stored on our web server and are analysed exclusively for internal statistical purposes.
 At no time is this data shared with any third parties.

-Social media plug-ins such as the Facebook or Twitter button usually result in the IP address of a visitor to a website immediately being recorded and their online activities being logged by these services.
+Social media plug-ins such as the Facebook, Instagram or Twitter button usually result in the IP address of a visitor to a website immediately being recorded and their online activities being logged by these services.
 This is the case even if the website visitor does not click on a social media button.
 The social media buttons on this website feature the recognised system Shariff to protect your data.
-This ensures that there is no direct contact with the chosen social media network until you actively click on a share button.
+This ensures that there is no direct contact with the chosen social media network until you actively click on a share button or declare your consent.